samumantha/2023_presentations/202306_reproducibility.md

 **Definition files** (e.g. Dockerfile or Singularity definition file) are text files that contain a series of instructions to build container images

-For container reproducibility: use version tags when pulling images from repositories also in definition files.
+For container reproducibility: Use version tags when pulling images from repositories also in definition files.

 ### Sharing code and data